 Workplace Safety and Returning to Work: Guidance for COVID-19

-As employees go back to work in person during the pandemic, not only can the fear of contracting COVID-19 cause stress and anxiety across your workforce but an outbreak can seriously jeopardize the health and well-being of your employees who are trusting you to protect them in the workplace.
-You can do your best to help ensure workplace safety by following recommendations for managing your returning workforce.
+As employees go back to work in person during the pandemic, not only can the fear concern of contracting the COVID-19 virus cause stress and anxiety across your workforce but an outbreak can seriously jeopardize the health and well-being of your employees who are trusting you to protect them in the workplace.
+You can do your best to help ensure promote workplace safety by following recommendations for managing your returning workforce.
 Information from Paychex, OSHA, the Centers for Disease Control and Prevention's (CDC) guidelines and any potential state or local guidelines can all help you manage employee concerns and employer liability.

 Employee screening: strive to prevent and reduce transmission among all employees